HAS explained: 9 core components, how JAKIM audits and grades it (A-D), MYeHALAL digital requirements, and the most common implementation failures.

 During a JAKIM audit, your HAS is assessed across four dimensions:

-The most common audit finding is a gap between Level 1 (documented) and Level 2 (implemented).
+The most common audit finding is a gap between what is documented and what is actually practiced.
 Auditors are trained to identify documentation that was written for the audit rather than for operational use.
 The signals they look for include: record dates that cluster around the audit period, NCRs raised and closed in the same short window, training records with attendance signatures but no competency verification, and HCP monitoring logs that describe ideal practice but show no operational variation.

 JAKIM's MYeHALAL portal, launched in 2025, has extended the operational requirements of HAS management.
 All certification applications, renewals, audit documentation, and NCR responses are now submitted through the portal — and the portal requires structured, digital records.